MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/console.md

 > [!NOTE]
 > The following steps should only be used when creating a [WIM-based image](/windows-hardware/manufacture/desktop/capture-and-apply-an-image) for mass deployment.
 If you are recovering individual devices, contact your Original Equipment Manufacturer (OEM) for support.

-You should only perform these steps if the necessary Microsoft Teams or Skype for Business and Exchange accounts have already been created and tested as described in [Deploy Microsoft Teams Rooms](rooms-deploy.md).
+You should only perform these steps if the necessary Microsoft Teams and Exchange accounts have already been created and tested as described in [Deploy Microsoft Teams Rooms](rooms-deploy.md).
 This topic contains the following sections:

 - [Supported hardware](console.md#supported-hardware)
 - [Prepare the installation media](console.md#Prep_Media)
 - [Install a private CA certificate on the console](console.md#Certs)